Human Nature (band): Telling Everybody album (1996–1997)

-Human Nature garnered attention from Sony label mate, Michael Jackson: they were an opening act for the Australian leg of the HIStory World Tour in November and December 1996.
+Human Nature received attention from Sony label mate, Michael Jackson (they were an opening act for the Australian leg of the HIStory World Tour in November and December 1996).
 Mike Tierney told G Mintern of The Times in November, "Well its totally amazing, and a real coup for us and a great opportunity to showcase our music to a large number of people."
 They continued opening for Jackson on the European leg through early 1997.
 They sang at venues numbering over 100,000 people, and at Wembley Stadium for three nights.
 In an interview in July 2009 with Radar Online's reporter, Andrew described touring with Jackson: "[it] was an incredible break for us ...
 We learned so much from seeing him perform that many times and experienced things that have shaped us into the entertainers we are today.
 He was the ultimate artist and so inspiring."
 In April and May 1997 they toured United Kingdom supporting local girl group Eternal.
 In June 1998 they issued a VHS, Human Nature – Telling Everybody...
 The Story, produced and directed by Ross Wood, which contained footage of their European and Japanese 1997 tours supporting Dion, Jackson and Eternal.

-Additional singles from Telling Everybody are "Don't Say Goodbye" (March 1997, No. 8), "Whisper Your Name" (August, No. 18), and "People Get Ready" (November, top 40).
+Additional singles from Telling Everybody are "Don't Say Goodbye" (March 1997, Peaking at No. 8), "Whisper Your Name" (with both songs having been co-written by Andrew Tierney, Michael Tierney, Paul Begaud) and produced by Begaud.
+(August, No. 18), and "People Get Ready" (November, top 40).
 The album achieved triple-platinum status in 1997.
-At the ARIA Music Awards of 1997 they received nominations for Best Pop Release and Producer of the Year (Begaud) for "Telling Everybody", Highest Selling Single for both "Don't Say Goodbye" and "Wishes", and Breakthrough Artist – Album for Telling Everybody.
+At the ARIA Music Awards of 1997 they received nominations for Best Pop Release and Producer of the Year (Paul Begaud) for "Telling Everybody", Highest Selling Single for both "Don't Say Goodbye" and "Wishes", and Breakthrough Artist – Album for Telling Everybody.
 At the ceremony, in September, they debuted their single, "Everytime You Cry", which was a duet with John Farnham.
 In the following month Human Nature undertook their own national concert tour.